-I was born in the U.S.A. in Newark, New Jersey on February 3, 1927.
+I was born in the U.S.A. in Newark, New Jersey on February 3rd, 1927 and passed away on January 4th, 2019.
 I became interested in cartoons at the age of seven when it was only 10 cents to see a show.
 I was awed by the cartoon shorts and wondered how it was done.
 One of the movies I remember was with Chester Morris, Walter Brennan and Louis Stone.
 It was called “The Three Godfathers” and was about three men who find a baby in the desert and become attached to it.
 Several versions have been made since but I loved the cartoons!
 That was about the time I started drawing.
 My father, Vincent Cataldi, and my mother, Ada, gave me great encouragement to keep up my interest in art.
 I also give credit to my teachers in school; Mrs. Hunt in 6th grade and Mrs. Carew in 8th grade.
 I took a correspondence course from Art Instructions, Inc. and studied at Arts High School in Newark.

 I studied with John Rich at Otis Art Institute in Los Angeles.
 I’ve worked through a good part of the Golden Age of theatricals, features and shorts, the Golden Age of television commercials, the Golden age of Saturday morning cartoons and now the Golden Age of Old Age!
 Friends say I’ve “been around the block”.
 I tell them “I’ve been around the township!”
 In September 1943, my family and I moved to California.